PlatformIO Setup

 The two build flags people forget: -DNODE_ID (every board needs a unique value — see

-NODE_ID & CAN Addressing) and -DHSE_VALUE=8000000 (selects the external
+NODE_ID & CAN Addressing) and -DHSE_VALUE=8000000 (declares the 8 MHz

 Which STM32 variant